lhl322001/DiffACR/README.md

 The paper is accepted by AAAI24 and is available at: link

-\textbf{The code is currently being sanitized for privacy and effectiveness and is anticipated to be released as open source shortly.}
+_The code is currently being sanitized for privacy and effectiveness and is anticipated to be released as open source shortly._

 ## Overview of ARMCD and DiffACR